 Your adventure in Nepal comes to an end today!
 There is nothing to do but trade emails with your travel companions and organize your photos.
 A representative from Himalayan Glacier will take you to the airport, approximately 3 hours before your scheduled flight.
 On your way home you'll have plenty of time to plan your next adventure in the wonderful country of Nepal.

-We will be staying in Hotel Shanker, a four-star hotel in Kathmandu (3 nights), standard teahouses during trekking (15 nights) and tents when climbing (3 nights).
+We will be staying at Hotel Moonlight in Kathmandu (3 nights), standard teahouses during trekking (15 nights) and tents when climbing (3 nights).
 Most teahouse accommodation will only have shared toilet facilities.
 For tent accommodation, a 4 season sleeping bag and foam mattress will be provided.
 In climbing section, toilet facilities will be provided with necessary natural preservation.
 All accommodation are on twin-shared basis.
 However, single room will be provided on request and by paying a single supplement of USD 350.
 Also, understand that there are several places that do not allow single room accommodation.
 On paying single supplement, you will get a single room in Kathmandu but sometimes it is feasible only up to Namche Bazaar.
 Above Namche Bazaar single accommodation is not always feasible.